Published on 22 Oct 2019 by Bryony

 For general day-to-day budgeting tips, and handy apps and tools that you can use to keep your expenses to a minimum, head to our Money-Saving guide.

 Once you’ve settled on a rental budget, you can see the accommodation options open up to you, and hopefully, still have enough choice over the type of accommodation you can afford.
-One way to keep your options open if your rental budget has totalled less than you anticipated, is to find some roommates!
+On HousingAnywhere you can filter your search on several property types.
+Make sure you understand the difference between all the types before booking; each type is unique!

 A one-room studio isn’t for everyone, nor is an apartment in a high-rise building in the middle of the action.
 So what suits you best?
 Based on your rental budget, you can focus on the accommodation types that best appeal to your needs.
 The HousingAnywhere search filters allow you to filter on Private rooms (could either be in a house or an apartment), Shared rooms, Studios and Apartments.
 If you’re specifically after one of these accommodation types, make sure you set up a search alert email on the platform.